John Sawers

-Sir Robert John Sawers FRUSI (born 26 July 1955) is a British intelligence officer, diplomat and civil servant.
+Sir Robert John Sawers (born 26 July 1955) is a British intelligence officer, diplomat and civil servant.
 He was Chief of the Secret Intelligence Service (MI6), a position he held from November 2009 until November 2014.
 He was previously the British Permanent Representative to the United Nations from August 2007 to November 2009.

 Early life and education

 Born in Warwick, Sawers was brought up in a family of five children in Bath and educated at the City of Bath Boys' School (which became Beechen Cliff School before he left), where he still holds the 440-yard hurdles school record.
 He is a descendant of the historic Stratford family through his maternal grandmother.
 He studied physics and philosophy at the University of Nottingham and later spent periods at the Universities of St Andrews, Witwatersrand and Harvard.

 After completing his degree at Nottingham he served as secretary of the students' union for a year.